Argel-Tal/DataScience-Notes/Lecture Summaries.md

 - Timeliness; is it appropriate for when we're modelling this?
 Is there a lag, or has there been changes to the patterns between now and then?
 - Accessibility; how easy is it to access and model with?

+### Big Data - 4 V's
+1. Volume: the amount of data
+2. Variety: do we have data types, different values, different classes?
+3. Velocity: how fast is the data being created?
+4. Validity: do we trust the data?
+Does it fit the problem we're trying to solve?

 ### Resolving missing values:
 - Imputation; replacing them with average values, or expected values given other variable states
     + Random imputation, random selection from other instances within the dataset